ethanpbrooks/Schwab-PDF-Scraper/README.md

 # PDF Financial Data Scraper

 The PDF Financial Data Scraper is a Python tool designed to extract and process investment data from PDF documents, particularly tailored for Schwab statements.
-It allows you to extract data related to various asset types, such as equities, fixed income, options, and more, and convert it into structured Pandas DataFrames for further analysis.
+It allows you to extract data related to various asset types, such as stocks, fixed income, options, and more, and convert it into structured Pandas DataFrames for further analysis.

 ## Table of Contents